ederson-torresini/openstack-ifsc/README.md

   - Primary: LVM, remaining disk space.
     - LV, swap, 1 GB.

+Local users: `boidacarapreta` and `turnes`, both with primary group `git` and default configuration.

 Network and remote access: as the machines will stay out of physical access, the SSH server was installed with the operating system - DNs server was also installed in `openstack0` to make things easier in the beginning.
 Some files were manually created to do so.

 Initial files: